top of page

 This dynamic vocal duo of Ron Holley and Sandra McLure will not only evoke musical memories but will also get your toes a tapping and your body swaying as they perform chart busting hits from the past and more recent years.

 This Irish pub band is made up of musicians Gary Arsenault, Mike Johnstone, and Ramona Roberts.
-They entertain crowds across the province and both the audience, and the musicians have a great time.
+They entertain crowds across the province and both the audience, and the musicians have a wonderful time.

 Another summer of beautiful music presented under the tree canopy of Wyatt Heritage Properties draws to a close.